-In March, one of the only local products left is cabbage.
+In March, one of the only local products left is cabbage, but there’s so much to do with it.
+Like this gratin.

 I’ve been wondering why corned beef gets all the love this month when cabbage is perhaps more beloved and is definitely more available and versatile.
 When everything else from the garden is depleted, except perhaps winter squash, cabbage in cold storage hangs on.